wemap/perception-toolkit/README.md

 `npm test`

-Note: coverage is found in the generated `coverage` folder in the project root.
+_Note:_ coverage data can be found in the generated `coverage` folder located in the project root.